 The application tier is where the protected resources reside on Web containers, application servers, or legacy servers.
-Policy agents intercept all access requests to protected resources on the web servers and grant access to the user based on AM policy decisions.
+AM web and Java agents intercept all access requests to protected resources on the web servers and grant access to the user based on AM policy decisions.
 For a list of supported web servers, see Section 2.4, "Web Application Container Requirements" in the Release Notes.

 Because AM is Java-based, you can install the server on a variety of platforms, such as Linux, Solaris, and Windows.
 For a list of platforms that AM has been tested on, see Section 2.2, "Operating System Requirements" in the Release Notes.